For radical action on climate change, look to museums

 Like many museums around the world, the Horniman was forced to close temporarily in March 2020 to help stop the spread of COVID-19.
 The gardens remained open throughout lockdown, taking on a vital role for the local community during this period of forced isolation.
 The sloping lawn where Surrey Mount once stood became an impromptu gathering place to watch the sun set across the city’s now empty skyscrapers.

 It was around this time that the museum was added to a crowd-sourced map of statues, monuments, named buildings and streets to “shine a light on the continued adoration of colonial icons and symbols.”
-Although known as a philanthropist and social reformer in Britain, Horniman’s wealth, like that of many of the founder’s of Britain’s museums, was acquired through colonial exploitation – in his case, the tea trade.
+Although known as a philanthropist and social reformer in Britain, Horniman’s wealth, like that of many of the founder’s of Britain’s museums, was acquired through colonial exploitation—in his case, the tea trade.

 As the museum’s Chief Executive Nick Merriman noted in an article written in the wake of the Black Lives Matter protests, tea growing was “labor intensive, poorly compensated and, in many cases, used indentured or forced labor.”
 Similarly, its collections include objects such as a number of Benin Bronzes, which were obtained through colonial violence.

 In many ways this is a familiar story.
 The emergence of the public museum in the 18th and 19th centuries cannot be disentangled from painful histories of colonial subjugation and exploitation.
-While Horniman’s desire to bring the world to south London may have been enacted in a spirit of education and social “improvement,” the very idea of building a museum to collect, order and display the world speaks to a broader mindset of western dominion over other cultures – and nature.
+While Horniman’s desire to bring the world to south London may have been enacted in a spirit of education and social “improvement,” the very idea of building a museum to collect, order and display the world speaks to a broader mindset of western dominion over other cultures—and nature.

 As many scholars have shown, hierarchical notions of race and culture developed and perpetuated by museums underpinned violent practices around the globe and continue to do so today.
 They also supported a vision of European exceptionalism that helped to justify a harmful relationship with the natural world, encouraging ideals of progress and exploitative understandings of nature as a resource.